candpixie/visionary/mobile/README.md

 ### 3. Start the Backend Server

-On your laptop, make sure the GlaucoGuard server is running:
+On your laptop, make sure the Visionary server is running:

 ```bash
 python backend/server.py